Advisers network

 Christopher Smart

-Christopher Smart is chief global strategist and head of the Barings Investment Institute.
-He was senior fellow at the Carnegie Endowment for International Peace and Harvard Kennedy School’s Mossavar-Rahmani Center for Business and Government.
+Christopher Smart is managing partner, Arbroath Group, having been previously chief global strategist and head of the Barings Investment Institute and a senior fellow at the Carnegie Endowment for International Peace.
 He was special assistant to the president at the US National Economic Council and the National Security Council, and deputy assistant secretary of the Treasury.
 He started his investment career at Pioneer Investments.

 Marc-Olivier Strauss-Kahn